 Sambo, the white man’s work of art, beat Uncle Tom to death for refusing to whip a black female slave.
 He was the perfect snitch, as he would turn his own family in for plotting against the white slave master.
-I have lived among both Sambo and Uncle Tom, and having Sambo around is hundred times more dangerous than having Uncle Tom around.
+I have lived among both Sambos and Uncle Toms, and having Sambos around is a hundred times more dangerous than having Uncle Tom around.

-The stigma and modern day existence of Sambo and Uncle Tom in the black family and community still exist.
-White supremacy was created to erase the social, cultural, and moral identify of black people all over the world.
-Therefore, we must be courageous, vigilant and purposeful in developing structures that facilitate the redemption of black people in America and the world over.
+The stigma and modern-day existence of Sambo and Uncle Tom in the black family and community still exist.
+White supremacy was created to erase the social, cultural, and moral identity of black people all over the world.
+Therefore, we must be courageous, vigilant, and purposeful in developing structures that facilitate the redemption of black people in America and the world over.

 Black people throughout the African Diaspora are speaking up and participating in shaping a new era.
 It’s imperative that we incorporate a new moral tone into families and communities, one that seeks to affirm the individual as the visible manifestation of families and communities united, striving to secure the blessings of liberty and prosperity for Black people the world over.